Wiredcraft/feathers/tutorials.md

 We also set loading option in light way with pure css, we tried not to rely on plugins.
 It renders loading option effect through a view named `app.js` also in `footer` view it can be selected specific tab of footer.

-we get the proper model or collection and it is rendered by appView after all.
+We get the proper model or collection and it is rendered by appView after all.
 First parameter is *id* which is used for rendering template and the second parameter is *view* which is used for rendering each view.